rohithravin/Fine-Grained-Classification-ViT/README.md

 ## Project Title: Fine-Grained Classification Using Vision Transformers

 ### Objective:
 The objective of this project is to evaluate the performance of various pre-trained Vision Transformer (ViT) models for fine-grained image classification tasks.
-By fine-tuning these models on a specific dataset, we aim to identify the most effective ViT model for this type of classification.
+By using transfer learning on these models on a specific dataset, we aim to identify the most effective vision transformer model for this type of classification.

 ### Background and Importance: